thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/listtransactions.md

 - n: "→ →<br>`account`"
   t: "string"
   p: "Required<br>(exactly 1)"
-  d: "*Deprecated: will be removed in a later version of Bitcoin Core*<br><br>The account which the payment was credited to or debited from.
+  d: "*Deprecated: will be removed in a later version of Dash Core*<br><br>The account which the payment was credited to or debited from.
 May be an empty string (\"\") for the default account"

 - n: "→ →<br>`address`"
   t: "string (base58)"